Baptouuuu/Sy/docs/book/ui.md

 ```
 Here we declare a new list wrapper and two data representation we accept for this list.

 What's this *type* thing?
 Say you have a list that can contains articles, photos descriptions, videos and so on...
 For each of them you want a different markup as it represent different type of data.
 So, by adding the attribute `data-type` on a list child you can just do that, declared different markups for different type of data.
-Those childs are taken off the DOM when the viewscreen is loaded and is then used as prototype (meaning there're cloned) to create new list's elements.
+Those childs are taken off the DOM when the viewscreen is loaded and is then used as prototype (meaning they're cloned) to create new list's elements.
 (If you want only one type of data representation, you can ommit the `data-type` attribute)

 Now, let's go back to the methods available.
 To prepend a new element of type `A` you do it like this: